Mr. Katiraie (BA. BS. MS. MBA) is the original inventor of all Back Up Sensors in cars, trucks and buses.

 Statue by Michelangelo Buonarotti — in Basilica San Pietro in Vincoli, Rome

-Moses appears eight times in carvings that ring the Supreme Court Great Hall ceiling.
-His face is presented along with other ancient figures such as Solomon, the Greek god Zeus, and the Roman goddess of wisdom, Minerva.
-The Supreme Court building’s east pediment depicts Moses holding two tablets.
-Tablets representing the Ten Commandments can be found carved in the oak courtroom doors, on the support frame of the courtroom’s bronze gates, and in the library woodwork.
-A controversial image is one that sits directly above the chief justice’s head.
-In the center of the 40-foot-long Spanish marble carving is a tablet displaying Roman numerals I through X, with some numbers partially hidden.
+Moses appears eight times in the carvings that adorn the ceiling of the Supreme Court’s Great Hall.
+His face is featured alongside other ancient figures such as Solomon, the Greek god Zeus, and the Roman goddess of wisdom, Minerva.
+The east pediment of the Supreme Court building depicts Moses holding two tablets.
+Representations of the Ten Commandments are also found carved into the oak courtroom doors, the support frame of the courtroom’s bronze gates, and in the library woodwork.
+A particularly controversial image is situated directly above the chief justice’s head.
+At the center of a 40-foot-long Spanish marble carving is a tablet displaying Roman numerals I through X, with some numbers partially hidden.

-In his essay, Churchill implied that the Ten Commandments were a primary set of laws: “Here [on Mount Sinai], Moses received from God the tables of those fundamental laws, which were henceforth to be followed, with occasional lapses, by the highest forms of human society.”
+Churchill implied that the Ten Commandments were a foundational set of laws: “Here [on Mount Sinai], Moses received from God the tables of those fundamental laws, which were henceforth to be followed, with occasional lapses, by the highest forms of human society.”

-In subsequent years, theologians linked the Ten Commandments with the formation of early democracy.
-The Scottish theologian William Barclay described them as “the universal foundation of all things… the law without which nationhood is impossible. … Our society is founded on it.
-Pope Francis addressed the U.S. Congress in 2015, stating that all people need to “keep alive their sense of unity by means of just legislation… [and] the figure of Moses leads us directly to God and thus to the transcendent dignity of the human being.
-Source: Wikipedia
+In later years, theologians linked the Ten Commandments to the development of early democracy.
+Scottish theologian William Barclay described them as “the universal foundation of all things… the law without which nationhood is impossible.
+Our society is founded on it.”
+Pope Francis, addressing the U.S. Congress in 2015, emphasized the importance of just legislation to maintain unity, stating, “the figure of Moses leads us directly to God and thus to the transcendent dignity of the human being.”

 My Collection of 10 Commandments